TV Tropes Needs Your Help

 - Romantic False Lead: Johan, although somewhat unusually he's actually a nice guy who genuinely cares for Elin.

 - Romantic Runner-Up: Johan, who Elin dates, sleeps with, and then breaks up with to be with Agnes.
 However, it's implied that he may eventually start dating Jessica.

 - Small Town Boredom: Elin, hardcore.
 One reason she drops the title of the film.

 - Smitten Teenage Girl: Agnes and Elin barely know each other at the start of the film, but Agnes is still writing poetry about her and writing her name in her books.

-- Spurned into Suicide: Agnes over Elin's cruelty to her.
+- Spurned Into Suicide: Agnes over Elin's cruelty to her.
 It's not really a wholehearted attempt, and Elin interrupts it.
 Given her method, it's more likely Agnes was taking her emotions out on herself through cutting rather than really attempting suicide.

 - Elin drops the title exactly in the bridge scene.

 - Tomboy and Girly Girl: Agnes and Elin.